Table of Contents

 Menorrhagia (from Latin Meno=of mestruation and -Rrhag=to burst) is the medical condition of abnormally heavy or prolonged bleeding at menstruation.
 Menorrhagia also is known as Rakta yoni and Asrgdara in Ayurveda.
 Ashokarishta, which is decoction of Ashok bark along with many supporting herbs, is given to treat the same.
-This medicine is effective in curing infections of uterus.
+This medicine is effective in curing infections of the uterus.

 Ashok helps in abnormal vaginal bleeding due to its astringent action.
-It is an effective uterine tonic and strengthens the muscles of uterus.
+It is an effective uterine tonic and strengthens the muscles of the uterus.
 It corrects the irregularity of periods and prevents miscarriage.
 Ashoka Ghrita is given after second trimester to prevent miscarriage.

 If a woman has weak uterus muscles due to which she is suffering from miscarriage, she should take it regularly.

 Ashoka does not causes contractions.
 The bark is stimulant to the endometrium and ovarian tissue.